Tremelune/cribl/README.md

 npm start
 ```
 This will launch a site at http://127.0.0.1:3000/ that will let
 you hit the API.
-The "Get Preview" button gets up to ten lines of
+The "Get Preview" button gets up to 100 lines of
 the specified log file.
 If you want the full file, a download link
 is provided (and it will limit the resultset to what was specified
 in the preview request).